-Resize Partition - Currently available only for FAT, FAT32, NTFS, and EXT 2/3/4 partitions, you can use this text box to specify a new size for the copied partition, bound by the Minimum and Maximum values specified by Image for DOS.
+Resize After Copy - Currently available only for FAT, FAT32, NTFS, and EXT 2/3/4 partitions, you can use this text box to specify a new size for the copied partition, bound by the Minimum and Maximum values specified by Image for Windows.
 The units used here are mebibytes, abbreviated MiB.
 (Please refer to the section titled Data Storage Size Unit Conventions at the beginning of this manual for more information.)

-Save Defaults (IFD GUI) or F4 (IFD) - Click/press to save the settings you establish.
-In the future, Image for DOS will display these settings automatically.
-Note that the settings will not be saved if IFD is unable to write to the IFD.INI (or BOOTITBM.INI) file.
+Save Defaults - Click this button to save the settings you establish.
+In the future, Image for Windows will display these settings automatically.

-Show Command (IFD GUI) or F6 (IFD) - Click/press to display the command line you would type at a command prompt to start a copy with the options you selected in Image for DOS.
-When using IFD GUI, you can save the command line to a batch file or TBScript (.TBS) file that runs Image for DOS by clicking the Save to File checkbox and then clicking OK.
+Show Command - Click this button to display the information you would type at a command prompt to start a copy with the options you selected as you displayed the various windows in Image for Windows.
+You can use this information to create a batch file or TBScript (.TBS) file that runs Image for Windows by selecting the Save to File option.
 The command line can be edited before being saved.
+For details on using Image for Windows from a command prompt, see the section, "Running Image for Windows from the Command Line" on Page 109.